sul-dlss-labs/slac-warc/README.md

 - [SLAC (Stanford Linear Accelerator Center)](https://searchworks.stanford.edu/view/cj553qq9651)
 - [SLACVM Information Service](https://searchworks.stanford.edu/view/qs852wh8529)

-Which point to web content that has been archived as part of the SDR "Web Archive Crawl" object [druid:wx794kg1767](https://argo.stanford.edu/view/druid:wx794kg1767).
+These items point to web content that has been archived as part of the SDR "Web Archive Crawl" object [druid:wx794kg1767](https://argo.stanford.edu/view/druid:wx794kg1767).
 As we move this WARC content from OpenWayback to pywb we need to reindex it so that it continues to be available.
+The problem is that the content was manually added to the CDX index so that content that was archived in 2014 from a archival section of the website appear to be archived at their original times and locations on the web.
+If we simply reindex the WARC content as is we will lose these access points.

 Some details about how this archived content was assembled can be found in this [presentation](https://www.slideshare.net/aalsum/aalsum-iipcga15/0) by Ahmed AlSum in 2015, as well as this paper from [this paper](https://www.slac.stanford.edu/welcome/slac-pub-7636.html) by Jean Marie Deken in 1997.

 ## Provenance

 Ahmed's slides indicate that wget was used to collect the content from the SLAC website, and we can find evidence of this in the WARC files themselves, since wget writes [resource](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/#resource) records that document how the crawl was performed.
+For example:

 ```
 $ warcio extract SLAC_1992.warc 3502455